 However if you just love to dip, make a paleo version of this Asian dipping sauce substituting coconut aminos for soy sauce.

 Paleo Chinese Dumplings (Potstickers)

 Paleo Chinese Dumplings - A tantalizing and inventive Potstickers Recipe that is gluten-free, grain free, dairy free, and fits easily into a healthy diet plan!

 - 3 large unripened plantains, green or bright yellow

 Score the plantains by cutting a long line through the peel from tip to tip.
 Microwave the plantains for 7 minutes.
 (The peels with turn black in the microwave.)

 - Carefully remove the peels and place the plantain flesh in a food processor.
 Discard the peels.
 Add the salt, then cover the food processor and turn on high until the plantains chop into tiny pieces and eventually form a tight ball of dough.
 This takes a few minutes, so don't worry if it looks like it's not coming together.

 Add the pork, egg, water chestnuts, green onions, coconut aminos, mustard, ginger, and garlic to a medium mixing bowl.
 Add 1/4 teaspoon salt and 1/4 teaspoon black pepper.
 Mix thoroughly by hand until the mixture is smooth.

 Place one plantain dough ball on the plastic and cover it with another piece of plastic.
-Roll the dough out into a flat 3 inch circle.
-It's ok if it's not perfect.
+Roll the dough out into a flat 3-inch circle.
+It's okay if it's not perfect.